Adam262/wikiviews/README.md

 The title of the Wikipedia article.
 It must follow the [naming conventions](https://en.wikipedia.org/wiki/Wikipedia:Naming_conventions_(technical_restrictions)) defined by Wikipedia, which can be summarized as:

-* The title must begin with a capital lettter.
+* The title must begin with a capital letter.
 Any additional words in the title may be either capital or lower-case
 * A space between words must be entered as a single underscore
 * These characters are forbidden anywhere in the article title: `# < > [ ] { } |`